zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

 Overview
 ********

-The Arduino 101 board is an Arduino product that uses the Intel Quark SE processor.
-As an unsupported configuration, the Zephyr Project is able to be flashed to an Arduino 101 for experimentation and testing purposes.
+The Arduino 101 board is an Arduino product with an Intel Quark SE processor.
+Zephyr can be flashed to an Arduino 101 for experimentation and testing purposes; keep in mind this is configuration is unsupported by Arduino.

-As the Quark SE contains both an ARC and an X86 core, a developer will need to flash an ARC and an X86 image to use both.
-Developers can use the **arduino_101** and **arduino_101_sss** board configurations to build a Zephyr Kernel that can be flashed and run on the Arduino 101 platform.
+The Quark SE contains both an ARC and an X86 core, so be sure to flash an ARC and an X86 image if you wish to use both.
+Either **arduino_101** (for x86) or **arduino_101_sss** (for ARC) board configurations work to build a Zephyr Kernel that can be flashed to and run on the Arduino 101 platform.
 The default configuration for Arduino 101 boards can be found in :file:`boards/arduino_101/arduino_101_defconfig` for the X86 and :file:`boards/arduino_101_sss/arduino_101_sss_defconfig` for the ARC.